 1898 — Cather begins working at the Pittsburgh Daily Leader.
 Cather visits Red Cloud.

-1901 — Cather takes a job teaching high school students in Pittsburgh and moves in with Isabelle McClung at the home of McClung’s parents.
+1901 — Cather takes a job teaching high school students in Pittsburgh and moves into the home of McClung and her parents.
 Cather will continue teaching high school until 1906.

 1902 — Cather and McClung travel abroad for the first time.
 They visit England and France and are met by Dorothy Canfield, Cather’s friend from the University of Nebraska.
 Together, they visit A. E. Housman in England.

 1903 — Cather’s first book, a collection of poems titled April Twilights, is published.

 Cather meets lifelong companion Edith Lewis.

 1905 — Cather’s first collection of short stories, The Troll Garden, is published by S. S. McClure.

 1906 — Cather accepts a job at McClure’s in New York, one of the United States’s most successful and popular literary magazines and muckraking journals.